SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     `results.trajectory` and `results.run_XXXXXXXX` according to whether they were added before the parameter exploration or during a single run.

-Note that all *leaf* nodes provide the field 'v_comment', which can be filled manually or on construction via `'comment='`.
+Note that all nodes provide the field 'v_comment', which can be filled manually or on construction via `'comment='`.
 To allow others to understand your simulations it is very helpful to provide such a comment and explain what your parameter is good for.
 For *parameters* this comment will actually be shown in the parameter overview table (to reduce file size